Project Management in a BI/DW/PM environment

 · Multiple competence and technology

-In a BI/DW project a wide range of technologies and competences are involved.
+In a Business Intelligence & Data Warehousing project a wide range of technologies and competences are involved.
 From the technical and business side the resources involved will have different backgrounds and experiences but they will need to work closely and intensively together to accomplish their tasks.

 This will require intensive communication and coordination work in order to keep the team focused on the same objectives as well as accurate planning in order to ensure that everybody is delivering what is expected by other team members.
 Prior to the kick-off, specific attention must be given to defining the role and tasks of all the groups involved and to make sure that this is known by everybody within the project team.
 This will help to avoid communication problems or frustration during the project.